 Okay, look.
-Nobody goes to Cracker Barrel because they’re trying to eat healthy.
-You go to Cracker Barrel because you’re on a road trip and it’s right there, plus it’s the only place you can get pecan pancakes at 8 p.m. while also buying country store kitsch.
+Nobody goes to Cracker Barrel because they're trying to eat healthily.
+You go to Cracker Barrel because you're on a road trip and it's right there, plus it's the only fast food place you can get pecan pancakes at 8 p.m. while also buying Cracker Barrel Old Country Store kitsch.
+You can sit in or get it to-go, and it provides the warm, wholesome fixins you need.
 We all love Cracker Barrel for exactly what it is: Southern-style comfort food.

-But there are a few things you’re better off without, at least if you’re watching your sodium, fat, sugar, and calorie levels.
-To stay even a little healthy, let’s talk about what not to order at Cracker Barrel.
-Here’s a list of 10 items on the Cracker Barrel menu you should skip.
+But there are a few things you're better off without at this Tennessee-based chain, at least if you're watching your sodium, fat, sugar, and calorie levels.
+To stay even a little healthy, let's talk about what not to order at Cracker Barrel.
+Here's a list of 10 items on the Cracker Barrel menu you should skip as your entree.

 Maple Jam n' Bacon Double Cheeseburger

 A burger may not technically be the healthiest food you can eat, but it can also be not completely unhealthy.
 Unless it's this particular burger.
 This burger doesn't just tick the boxes, it tilts them so far that the boxes fall off the edge.
 950 calories, 51 grams of fat (and 23 of those are saturated fat), 220 milligrams of cholesterol, 1330 milligrams of sodium, and 21 grams of sugar.
 Burgers shouldn't have that much sugar in them.
 And all that is without the accompanying fries and coleslaw.